Artenuvielle/GW2-SCT/README.md

 * 2.0-RC2
 	* published source code
 	* output messages to multiple scroll areas
-	* switched options persistance format
+	* switched options persistence format
 	* still planned for 2.0: profile system (have multiple profiles of setting to quickly switch between and maybe even character bound profiles)
-	* still planned for 2.0: replace other persistance file formats (language, skill remaps and skill icons)
+	* still planned for 2.0: replace other persistence file formats (language, skill remaps and skill icons)
 * 2.0-RC1
 	* added own font rendering system (problems with other addons font scaling should be fixed)
 	* changed memory pool for textures (this caused the game to freeze when resizing game window previously)